Mervyn King (darts player): 2025

-After 14 years as a PDC Tour Card holder, King lost his Tour Card at the end of 2024.
-He attempted to regain it immediately at 2025 PDC Q-School but was unsuccessful.
-He subsequently focused his efforts on the PDC Challenge Tour.
+After unsuccessfully attempting to try regain his Tour Card at 2025 PDC Q-School, King subsequently focused his efforts on the PDC Challenge Tour.
 He won the 11th event with a 5–0 final victory over Henry Coates.
-King reached two other finals during the season at Challenge Tour 4 and 15, which led to regular call-ups to Players Championship events to cover the absence of Tour Card holders; he reached the quarter-finals of Players Championship 23.
-King finished the 2025 Challenge Tour season in fourth place on the Order of Merit ranking, which earned him qualification to the 2026 PDC World Championship.
+King reached two other finals during the season at Challenge Tour 4 and 15, where he lost to Darius Labanauskas and Jack Tweddell respectively.
+These results led to regular call-ups to Players Championship events to cover the absence of Tour Card holders; he again reached the quarter-finals of Players Championship 23.
+King finished the 2025 Challenge Tour season in fourth place on the Order of Merit ranking, which earned him qualification to the 2026 World Championship.

-Outside of the PDC, King participated in the 2025 World Seniors Championship in February, but was eliminated in the first round by Derek Coulson.
-He also won a week of the MODUS Super Series, a weekly 12-player darts tournament, by defeating Steve West 4–2 in the final.
+Outside of the PDC, King participated in the 2025 World Seniors Championship in February, but was eliminated in the first round by Derek Coulson 3–1.
+King also competed in the 2025 World Seniors Champion of Champions in June, where he started off with a 5–2 win over Kevin Painter, but lost 5–1 in the quarterfinals to defending Champion, Richie Howson.
+King was slotted to meet Martin Adams in the first round of the 2025 World Seniors Matchplay come November.
+But the WSD cancelled the tournament, after the organisation collapsed in August.

+King also won week 9 of Series 10 in the MODUS Super Series, a weekly 12-player darts tournament, by defeating Steve West 4–2 in the final.

+2026

+King met Ian White in the first round at the 2026 World Championship and fought back from 2–0 down to level the match at 2–all, but was whitewashed in the final set to lose 3–2.

+King would successfully regain his PDC Tour Card at Q-School in January.